Cloud Computer API

 POST /api/cloud-computers/:id/restoreuser/pat/oauthcloud_computer:{id}/restoremanagecloud-secret

 OAuth/PAT scope is not sufficient on its own.
-The space also checks deployment owner access, space membership, Buddy ownership, workspace mount policy, backup ownership, and root path policy.
+The service also checks deployment owner access, Space membership, Buddy ownership, workspace mount policy, backup ownership, and root path policy.

 List Cloud Computers